 The Importance of Vehicle Title Searches in Ohio

 Conducting a vehicle title search in Ohio is crucial for ensuring that the vehicle you are purchasing has a clear title and no hidden issues.
-This process helps you verify the vehicles legal status and provides you information about any possible outstanding liens and uncover any potential discrepancies in the vehicle's history.
+This process helps you verify the vehicle's legal status, provides you information about any possible outstanding liens and uncovers any potential discrepancies in the vehicle's history.

 In recent years Ohio has seen a rise in vehicle related fraud.
-According to clearsurance.com OH is the 7th worst state for auto related fraud with over 3,554 fraud cases investigated annually.
+OH is the 7th worst state for auto-related fraud, with over 3,554 fraud cases investigated annually.
 Needless to say, performing a vehicle title search is a critical step in the vehicle buying process.
 It can protect the buyer from potential legal and financial risks.
 Regardless if you're buying from a dealership, private seller or even transferring ownership within a family, a title search is an essential tool for safeguarding your interests.

 What Information can a VIN Check uncover?